-Professor Philip Bath, Stroke Association Professor of Stroke Medicine, and Chair and Head of the Division of Clinical Neuroscience at the University of Nottingham delivered this year's Keynote Lecture at Lancaster House.
+Professor Philip Bath, Stroke Association Professor of Stroke Medicine, and Chair and Head of the Division of Clinical Neuroscience at the University of Nottingham, delivered the Keynote Lecture in 2015 at Lancaster House.

-Highlights from the Keynote Lecture available to watch on youtube:
+Highlights from the Keynote Lecture are available to watch on YouTube:

 Lectureship Award Winners 2015

 Following the Keynote Lecture, the Stroke Association proudly presented the first five awarded positions to our new Lectureship Programme.
 The Lectureship Programme is funded largely through the Princess Margaret Fund for Stroke Research, and entirely through the generosity of our supporters.

 Our ambition is to create the next generation of stroke research leaders, so over the next few years we will fund 15 Stroke Association Lecturer, Senior Lecturer and Reader positions.
 These positions will play a critical role in building a vibrant community of clinical and non-clinical stroke researchers across the UK.